Dabur: History

 Dabur was founded in Kolkata by Ayurvedic practitioner S. K. Burman in 1884.
 In the mid-1880s, he formulated Ayurvedic medicines for diseases like cholera, constipation and malaria.
 As a qualified physician, he went on to sell his medicines in Bengal on a bicycle.
 His patients started referring him and his medicines as "Dabur", a portmanteau of the words daktar (doctor) and Burman.
 He later went on to mass-produce his Ayurvedic formulations.

 C.L.
 Burman, set up Dabur's first R&D unit.
-Later, his grandson, G.C Burman was gherao-ed by his own workers during a labor unrest in Kolkata.
+Later, his grandson, G.C Burman was gherao-ed by his own workers during a labour unrest in Kolkata.
 Due to the unpleasant situation, G.C Burman decided to move the factory to Delhi, where his brothers later relocated.
 In Delhi, the business thrived and the company soon became headquartered there.
 In the words of business historian Sonu Bhasin "Calcutta's loss was Delhi's gain."

 In 1997, Dabur set up a wholly owned consumer goods subsidiary called Dabur Foods under which it launched its fruit juice brand called Real.

 In 1998, Dabur separated ownership from management, when they handed over the management of the company to professionals.

 Dabur demerged its pharma business in 2003 and hived it off into a separate company, Dabur Pharma.
 German company Fresenius bought a 73% stake in Dabur Pharma for ₹872 crore in 2008.

 In 2005, Dabur acquired three Balsara group companies, gaining control of brands such as Babool, Promise, Meswak, Odonil, Odomos, Odopic, and Sani Fresh.

 In 2009, Dabur completed the acquisition of a majority stake in female skincare products company Fem Care Pharma for ₹270 crore and later merged the company into itself.

 In 2022, Dabur acquired a 51% stake in the Indian spices company Badshah Masala for ₹588 crore.

 In November 2024, Dabur acquired a 51% stake in Sesa Care, an Indian haircare company for an enterprise value of ₹315-325 crore.

 Philanthropy

-Dabur's Sustainable Development Society (Sundesh) is a non-profit organisation started by Burman that aims to carry out welfare activities in the spheres of health care, education and other socio-economic activities.
+Dabur's Sustainable Development Society (Sundesh) is a non-profit organisation started by Burman that aims to carry out welfare activities in the spheres of health care, education and other socio economic activities.
 Dabur drives its corporate social responsibility (CSR) initiatives through Sundesh.

 The 2015 Brand Trust Report puts Dabur at 19th place.